phalcon/documentation/docs/api/phalcon_html.md

 ```

 Appends an entry to the store, optionally at a specific integer
 position.
-When `position` is negative the entry is pushed onto the next
+When `$pos` is negative the entry is pushed onto the next
 available auto-increment slot.
-When `position` is non-negative the entry
+When `$pos` is non-negative the entry
 is placed at that key, advancing past any already-occupied slots so
 existing entries are not overwritten.
 The store is ksort()ed in
 `__toString`, so positions act as a sort key, not a strict address.